Test your business skills against the world’s best in virtual International Case Competitions.

 - All applications will be assessed by a panel of academics and International Case Competition alumni.

-- Results of the selection round will be communicated via email by Tuesday 27 October 2020.
+- Results of the selection round will be communicated via email.

-- Interviews will take place on Friday 30 October 2020.
+- Interviews will be conducted.
 You must be available all day, as interview times will be randomly allocated.

-- Outcomes for the 2021 ICC program will be communicated via email by 6 November 2020.
+- Outcomes for the ICC program will be communicated via email.

 Costs and payments

 Participation in the ICC training program is free for all selected students.
-The Faculty of Business and Economics will pay for flights and accommodation expenses related to competitions (subject to COVID-19 travel restrictions in 2021).
+The Faculty of Business and Economics will pay for flights and accommodation expenses related to competitions (subject to COVID-19 travel restrictions).

 View the recording of the information session below.